Nuknov/Nuknov/README.md

 ╔════════════════════════════════════════════════════════════════════════════╗
-║  "The darkest port scan is brighter than the comfort of ignorance."        ║ ║  "The quieter you become, the more you are able to hear."                  ║ ║  "He who does not test his own system is enslaved by its illusions."       ║ ║  "To find a flaw, you must first doubt the surface."                       ║ ║                                                                            ║ ║  Ethical hacking is about making the digital world safer for everyone.     ║
+║  "The darkest port scan is brighter than the comfort of ignorance."        ║ ║  "The quieter you become, the more you are able to hear."                  ║ ║  "He who does not test his own system "                                    ║
+║  "To find a flaw, you must first doubt the surface."                       ║ ║                                                                            ║ ║  Ethical hacking is about making the digital world safer for everyone.     ║